 - j Following the election of the Chairman of the Council and Vice-Chairman of the Council at the annual meeting, the business shall include: - i.
 In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the Council: - iii.
-Receipt of the minutes of the last meeting of a committee; - iv.
-Consideration of the recommendations made by a committee; - v.
-Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
-Review of the terms of reference for committees: - vii.
-Appointment of members to existing committees; - viii.
-Appointment of any new committees in accordance with standing order 4; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - x.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xi.
-Review of inventory of land and other assets including buildings and office equipment; - xii.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; - xiii.
-Review of the Council's and/or staff subscriptions to other bodies; - xiv.
-Review of the Council's employment policies and procedures; - xv.
-Review of Council's other policies and procedures; - xvi.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xvii.
+Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
+Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - iv.
+Review of the terms of reference for committees; - v.
+Appointment of members and non-councillors to existing committees; - vi.
+Appointment of members as representatives on external bodies - vii.
+Review and adoption of appropriate standing orders and financial regulations; - viii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - ix.
+Review of the Council's employment policies and procedures; - x.
+Review of Council's other policies and procedures; - xi.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xii.
+Approval of the schedule of regular payments - xiii.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.